It's important that you protect yourself and your loved ones from the flu this season. To find a flu shot clinic where you live click here.

 Those with history of neurological illness such as Guillan-Barre syndrome

 This information has been collected from a number of sources including

-St. Joseph's Health Centre’s Infection Control Department and Toronto Public Health.
+St. Joseph's Health Centre’s Infection Prevention and Control Department and Toronto Public Health.

 More flu information you may also be interested in: